CoffeePerry/mercury-py/README.md

 ### Install Dependencies
 Mercury needs:
-- *MongoDB*: get it from the official site (*https://www.mongodb.com/*) or from the official repository of your Linux disto, for example, on *Debian-like* systems:
+- *MongoDB*: get it from the official site (*https://www.mongodb.com/*) or from the official repository of your Linux distro, for example, on *Debian-like* systems:
 ~~~
 sudo apt install mongodb
 ~~~
-- *RabbitMQ*: get it from the official site (*https://www.rabbitmq.com/*) or from the official repository of your Linux disto, for example, on *Debian-like* systems:
+- *RabbitMQ*: get it from the official site (*https://www.rabbitmq.com/*) or from the official repository of your Linux distro, for example, on *Debian-like* systems:
 ~~~
 sudo apt install rabbitmq-server
 ~~~